FRC9676/Resources_for_students/Bumpers.md

 # Bumper Info

 ### Bumper materials

+#### Numbers & decals
+* [Premier Printing](https://premierprintinginc.com/) (local) quoted $64 & tax for 8 sets of numbers (2025).
+* RoboPromo offers a variety of number options and they'll send free FIRST logos graphics for the bumpers (part of the Virtual Crate).

+#### Fabric
-* We've mostly used RoboPromo bumper materials as the crates have contained their fabrics and they'll send free FIRST graphics.
+* We've mostly used RoboPromo bumper materials as the crates have contained their fabrics.
 * Per RoboPromo:
   * For Regular Bumper Fabric, apply the numbers to the shiny side.
   * For Super Slick or Super Tough, apply them to the dull side.